 The UCC and CISG both govern the sale of goods.
-However, as per the supremacy clause of the there is an international sales contract to which CISG is applicable.
+However, as per the supremacy clause of the United States, CISG, as a self- executing multilateral international treaty, preempts UCC, when there is an international sales contract to which CISG is applicable.
 CISG is applicable to a sales contract when the parties to a contract are from different signatory countries.
 The CISG also applies to an international sales contract when the private international law rules point to the laws of a contracting country.
 However, as per the derogation made by the U.S. under CISG Art.
 95, if the private international law rules point to U.S. law, the CISG is not applicable.
-For information on the application of the CISG, you may refer to the annotated text available at the Pace CISG
+For information on the application of the CISG, you may refer to the annotated text available at the Pace CISG Database.